dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 The Customer Advisory Team discusses this in their "Potential Performance Issues with Compiled LINQ Query Re-Compiles" blog post: <http://blogs.msdn.com/b/appfabriccat/archive/2010/08/06/potential-performance-issues-with-compiled-linq-query-re-compiles.aspx>.

 One place where you may run into this is when adding progressive filters to a query.
-For example, suppose you had a Customers page with several drop-down lists for optional filters (e.g. Country and OrdersCount).
+For example, suppose you had a Customers page with several drop-down lists for optional filters (for example, Country and OrdersCount).
 You can compose these filters over the IQueryable results of a CompiledQuery, but doing so will result in the new query going through the plan compiler every time you execute it.

 ``` csharp
     using (NorthwindEntities context = new NorthwindEntities())